 AkzoNobel may be a huge organization – but we’re still made up of people.
 And many of them want to do more to make a difference to the world around us.
 That's why we started the AkzoNobel Community Program: to encourage employees to get involved in their local areas, and give them what they need to do it.

-We’re as committed to our communities as we are to our customers, shareholders and employees.
-That’s why we recently launched a new worldwide initiative called the AkzoNobel Community Program.
+We're as committed to our communities as we are to our customers, shareholders and employees.
+That's why we launched a worldwide initiative in 2005 called the AkzoNobel Community Program.
 It brings together motivated employees from all over the world and gives them the means to make a real difference.

 Find our more about Community Projects: